 Functional self-care is finding ways to make life easier and more enjoyable.
 The elements of functional self-care are also some powerful behavioral change agents.

 - Besides your “to do” list, make a list of things or habits you don’t want to do.
 The idea here is to substitute good healthy behaviors for bad habits.
 For instance, when you shop for snacks, seek healthy fruits, and avoid the bakery.
-Or, stop checking voice or work email after a certain time.
+Or stop checking voice or work email after a specific time.

 - Speaking of shopping, put a paper list on your refrigerator.
-This way you can keep track of the things you need.
-Then when you shop, stick to your list.
+This way, you can keep track of the things you need.
+Then when you shop, stick to your plan.
 Don’t buy impulse items.
-This will also help you stay on budget.
+It will also help you stay on budget.

-- Be sure to schedule the other things on your self-care list from the other categories.
+- Be sure to schedule the other things on your self-care list from the different categories.